cadnano/cadnano2.5/README.md

 You can always go back to the default master branch by typing `git checkout master`.

-## Step 3: Make sure you have Python
+### Step 3: Make sure you have Python

-Unless you have good reason not to, we highly recommend using the [Anaconda Python distribution](https://www.continuum.io/downloads).
+Unless you have good reason otherwise, we highly recommend using the [Anaconda Python distribution](https://www.continuum.io/downloads).
 Even if your system already have python installed, using Anaconda makes everything a lot easier.
+Anaconda makes it easy to have many different versions of python and libraries installed on the same computer.
+It is also by far the easiest way to download binary packages on Windows (for instance many scientific packages).

 1. Download and install [Anaconda](https://www.continuum.io/downloads)
 2. Verify Anaconda is properly installed: In your terminal type ```which python```